 Learning English online is possible, but you need a good plan to stay on track.
-When I started teaching ESL a little over 10 yrs ago, there were few materials online that my students could use to practice on their own.
-Now a lot of help is available at different levels and for different needs, so that you can choose what is most helpful to you as your English improves.
+I started teaching ESL in 2003.
+There were few materials online that my students could use to practice on their own at that time.
+Now a lot of help is available at different levels.
+You can choose what is most helpful to you as your English improves.

 Is your goal to study or work in an English-speaking country?
 Do you need to pass an important admissions exam or professional test?
-Do you need good English for business or professional communication (or just to keep in touch)?
+Do you need good English for business or professional communication (or for personal reasons)?

 So how can you start?
 You already understand quite a bit of English if you have read this far (unless you used translation!)

 Some people learn best by seeing, using actual or mental pictures.
 Others need to hear and can benefit from podcasts, songs, and repeating words or phrases aloud.
 Physical action (even just writing words down) helps others.
 Try different techniques to find your own learning style-- then use what works for you!

-Individualize your plan based on your needs and interests as well as your learning style and the time you have available.
+Individualize your plan based on your interests and the time you have available.
 One advantage of studying online is that there are so many approaches to choose from.
-No one website, however good, will be best for everyone, and no one site will have all YOU need.
+No one website will be best for everyone, and no one site will have all YOU need.
 Check out the many resources available!